 The Town considers all revenue available if they are collected within 90 days after year end, except for property taxes.
 Ad valorem taxes receivable are not accrued as revenue because the amount is not susceptible to accrual.
 At June 30, taxes receivable for property other than motor vehicles are materially past due and are not considered to be an available resource to finance the operations of the current year.
 Also, as of September 1, 2013, State law altered the procedures for the assessment and collection of property taxes on registered motor vehicles in North Carolina.
-Effective with this change in the law, the State of North Carolina is responsible for billing and collecting the property taxes on registered motor vehicles are applicable to the fiscal year in which they are received.
+Effective with this change in the law, the State of North Carolina is responsible for billing and collecting the property taxes on registered motor vehicles and special tax districts.
+Property taxes are due when vehicles are registered.
+The billed taxes are applicable to the fiscal year in which they are received.
 Uncollected taxes that were billed in periods prior to September 1, 2013 and for limited registration plates are shown as a receivable in these financial statements and are offset by deferred inflows of resources.